imtayadeway/imtayadeway.github.io/_posts/2015-04-24-intermediate-git.md

 #### blame

-my FAVORITE tool. in all seriousness though, this can be useful in situations where you have some code you really don't understand despite your best efforts, and you need to have a chat with its author. alternatively, you may want to credit someone for a revision that was really good. it looks like this:
+my FAVORITE tool. mwahaha! in all seriousness though (ahem), this can be useful in situations where you have some code you really don't understand despite your best efforts, and you need to have a chat with its author. alternatively, you may want to credit someone for a revision that was really good. it looks like this:

 ```sh
 $ git blame path/to/file